genericmoniker/blog/content/automated-testing.md

 figuring out the strategies, test cases, and test data.
 From there, we'd rather let the computer run the tests and verify the results.
-If you had to test everything manually every day, you would either not do it, or really start to hate your job.<!--more-->
+If you had to test everything manually every day, you would either not do it, or really start to hate your job.

 There are many kinds of automated tests.
 Sometimes the lines between the types blur a little, and sometimes the vocabulary varies, but I'd like